ares466/aws-notes/appservices_containers/LAMBDA.md

 To improve initialization time, put as much code into the initialization code (outside the handler function) as possible.

 ![Lambda - Invocation Stages](../static/images/lambda_invocationstages.png)

+## Environment Variables

+Environment variables are key-value pairs that are available to the functions runtime.
+Each function can have 0 or more environment variables.

+Environment variables are fixed when published as part of a version.

+Environment variables can be accessed within the execution environment.

+Environment variables can be encrypted with KMS.